matrix-org/matrix.org/content/legal/terms-and-conditions.md

 ### 13.1 Grant of Licence

 Subject to your acceptance of, and compliance with, these Homeserver Terms and any payment requirements for the Service (if applicable), the Foundation hereby grants you a limited, non-exclusive, non-transferable, revocable, non-sublicensable licence, in and under our intellectual property rights, to access and use the Service, solely in accordance with these Homeserver Terms.
 Unless explicitly stated otherwise, any new features provided by us that augment or enhance the current Service shall also constitute "Service" and shall be subject to these Homeserver Terms.
-All rights not expressly granted under these Homeserver Terms are retained by the Matrix.org Foundation.
+All rights not expressly granted under these Homeserver Terms are retained by The Matrix.org Foundation.

 You may also be subject to additional terms and conditions that may apply when you use other Matrix services, third party content or third party software.
 If for any reason a court of competent jurisdiction finds any provision of the Homeserver Terms, or any portion thereof, to be unenforceable, that provision shall be enforced to the maximum extent permissible so as to effect the intent of the parties as reflected by that provision, and the remainder of the Homeserver Terms shall continue in full force and effect.
 Any failure by the Foundation to enforce or exercise any provision of the Homeserver Terms or related right shall not constitute a waiver of that right or provision.
 The section titles used in the Homeserver Terms are purely for convenience and carry with them no legal or contractual effect.